graines-de-sol/serre/README.md

 * Allow members to post ads (buy, sell, collaborations propositions...)
 * Checking actual occupation rate of the coworking place
 * Checking news and actuality
-* Propose surveys/pollings to you members
+* Propose surveys/pollings to your members
 * Sharing Google agendas
 * Checking meeting rooms occupation rate and disponibility
 * Sending e-mail to other members

 Extra-bonus feature :

-* You can deal with multiples coworking places
+* Wooohoo You can even manage multiples coworking places at the same time !

-It is NOT a one-more-kinda-social-app.
+It is NOT a one-more-kinda-social-app for the masses.
 The refuge doesn't have any internal messaging system, and your account must be first created by one of the admin user.
-On the other hand, The Refuge tends to fit with associations and coworking places who need to coordinate and deal with dozains of members, and want to share their profiles across each others inside a private, secure yet Web accessible portal.
+On the other hand, The Refuge tends to fit with non-profit organisations and coworking places who need to manage and deal with dozains of members who want to share their profiles and know about each others' inside a private, secure yet Web accessible portal.

 Installation
 ----------------